From Trope to Table

 As an example, use five descriptive handles like these:

-• Trigger identifies what activates the trope now, how it arrives in the fiction.
+• Trigger identifies what activates the trope now, and how it arrives in the fiction.

 • Stakes identify who benefits, who is exposed, and what becomes scarce.